trakitwireless/trakit-cs-objects/commands/README.md

 Other Trak-iT API libraries are available on GitHub. https://github.com/trakitwireless

-## Getting started

-Explain how to use your package, provide clear and concise getting started instructions, including any necessary steps.

 ### Prerequisites

-The `Trakit.Objects` package is required as most `ResponseType` classes will contain an object from that definition.
+The `Trakit.Objects` package is required as most `Response` classes will contain an object from that library.
-We rely on the Newtonsoft.Json package for serialization between your application and the server.
+We rely on the `Newtonsoft.Json` package for serialization between your application and the Trak-iT API services.

 ## Questions and Feedback